 This is a very practical strategy that works.
 A regular exercise routine in your life builds your physical resilience to manage stress.
 Your body can fight stress better when it is fit.

 Get enough rest and sleep.
 Your body needs time to recover from stressful events.
-Relaxation techniques you could try for stress management are meditation, yoga, or tai-chi.
-You will always be facing times of stress in your life and by relaxing and calming your mind you give your body time to recover from these stressful events.
+You will always be facing times of stress in your life, and by relaxing and calming your mind, you give your body time to recover from these stressful events.

-The more stress we face, the more likely we are to withdraw from our circle of friends and family.
-Stress, if we allow it, can consume our lives physically, mentally and spiritually; and all we want to do is hide away from the world.
+Everyone needs that someone or several people who are willing to listen and support them.
+The more stress we face, the more likely we will withdraw from our circle of friends and family.
+Stress, if we allow it, can consume our lives physically, mentally, and spiritually.

-Surrounding yourself with people who bring you joy, encourage and support, you will build your spiritual and mental resilience.
+Simply talking about your problems is very therapeutic, and if your friends are good listeners, they may have some helpful advice to provide you with.
+Surrounding yourself with people who bring you joy, encourage, and support you, will build your spiritual and mental resilience.

-Keep a positive outlook on life is a lot easier to do when you are surrounded by people who love and support you.
-Laughing out loud and smiling lots is a great way to manage the stress levels in your life.
-The more you laugh in life, the better your “quality of life” will be.
+Keeping a positive attitude and outlook on life is a lot easier to do when you are surrounded by people who love and support you.
+Laughing out loud and smiling is a great way to manage the stress levels in your life.
+The more you laugh in life, the better your quality of life will be.

 6. Be Grateful

-Keeping a daily gratitude journal is one of the most effective ways to successfully managing stress in your life.
-This act of writing down every day all the things that you are grateful for keeps you present and real.
+Keeping a daily gratitude journal is one of the most effective ways to successfully manage stress in your life.
+This act of writing down all the things that you are grateful for every day keeps you present and real.
 It gives you a more optimistic and hopeful perspective of your life right now.

-Commit to taking action to managing the impact that stress has on your life, and do something about it.
+Commit to taking action to manage the impact that stress has on your life, and do something about it.
 You are the only one who has the power to do it.